JinnR1106/JinnR1106/README.md

-Hi 👋 My name is My name is Jinn Rungchokchana
+Hi 👋 My name is My name is Jinn
 ==============================================

 i've been learning